syncfusion-content/javascript-docs/js/api/ejAutocomplete.md

 {% endhighlight %}

 ### getSelectedItems()
-{:#methods:getselecteditems()}
+{:#methods:getselecteditems}

-Value of the autocomplete textbox.s from the Autocomplete textbox.
+Returns objects (data object) of all the selected items in the autocomplete textbox.

 N> This method does not accept any arguments.